 We aren’t salespeople.
 We don’t sell dental products and services.
 We make recommendations based on your particular needs.
 Over the years, you may have been accustomed to getting just a cleaning when you go to the dentist.
 Technology and advances in dental products have provided better and more options to help our patients to achieve their dental goals.
 Did you know that by age 50, Americans have lost 12 Teeth on Average?
 While dental implants are usually a good option for teeth replacement, there is nothing better than your own teeth!
 We do everything we can to help you save your teeth.

 You’re Not Just a Patient to Us.

 We develop relationships with our patients and you are not just a mouth to us!
 You become a friend.
-As a healthcare professional, we spend more time with you than most doctors, nurses and even dentists.
-We love to hear about your family, vacations and exciting things that happen in your life.
+As healthcare professionals, we spend more time with you than most doctors, nurses, and even dentists.
+We love to hear about your family, vacations, and exciting things that happen in your life.
 We are also there for you during trying times.
 It breaks our hearts when we hear that a patient has passed away.
 We value you and appreciate your trust and confidence in us.

 Not Every Hygienist is the Same.